 Login Tab Description Server name Enter the name of the server to use when connecting.
 Click to display any servers running SQL Server that are currently active on the network.
 Notes: For SQL Azure connections, enter InstanceName.database.windows.ne in this field.
 For named instances, enter the MachineName\InstanceName in this field.
 Authentication Select the type of authentication to use for this connection.
 You can connect to an Azure SQL database with Active Directory authentication.
 Client configuration is required.
-See https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication-configure-gour-client-computers Note: You cannot create a SQL Azure connection using Windows Authentication.
+See https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication-configure#configure-your-client-computers Note: You cannot create a SQL Azure connection using Windows Authentication.

 Password Enter the password to use when connecting.
-Tip: After connecting, you can set a master password to further secure your connection in Tools Options Environment Security .
-Category Select or create a category if you want to color code Editor tabs for a specific connection.
+Tip: After connecting, you can set a master password to further secure your connection in Tools Options Environment Security Category Select or create a category if you want to color code Editor tabs for a specific connection.
 This can help differentiate between development and production databases.
 You can also set an option to color code the Object Explorer pane and object editor windows (Create, Alter, Drop, etc.).
 Click here to view a video of this feature.
 Encrypt connection Select this option to enable encryption for the current connection provided that the certificate has been already installed on the server.
 Advanced Tab Description Network protocol Select one of the following: Shared Memory TCP/IP Named Pipes Note: When establishing Named Pipes connection "Poll service status in connection list" option should be cleared.
-Parameter Name/Value You can add parameters to the connection.
-Toad includes the Application Name parameter with value Toad for SQL Server by default.